-How to insure you and the trick-or-treaters have a good time
+How to ensure you and the trick-or-treaters have a good time

 ▪ To avoid having a lot of candy left over, but fear not having enough treats, keep a roll of quarters handy and give a quarter as a treat.

-▪ If you have a dog, it is better to have the dog kept away from the door to avoid having the pet jump out at the trickortreaters or be frightened by them.
+▪ If you have a dog, keep it away from the door to avoid having the pet jump out at the trick-or-treaters or be frightened by them.

 ▪ Be prepared to have children from other streets, or neighborhoods come into your area.